For Immediate Release: October 16, 2013

 About Alley Cat Allies

 Alley Cat Allies is the only national advocacy organization dedicated to the protection and humane treatment of cats.
 Founded in 1990, today Alley Cat Allies has nearly half a million supporters and helps tens of thousands of individuals, communities, and organizations save and improve the lives of millions of cats and kittens nationwide.
-Their website is www.alleycat.org.
+Its website is www.alleycat.org.